BensonCai/foster-care-website.github.io/README.md

 Your progress through the site will be collected for study purposes.
 As you go through this process, please continually verbalize your thought process as explained during the introduction.

+For testing purposes, if something seems incorrect while using it, delete the localstorage and the website should return to normal
+(i.e. some of the functionality is based on localstorage values)